finnagin/OperationsAndWorkflows/docs/filter_kgraph_discrete_knode_attribute.md

 _subclass of [filter_kgraph](./filter_kgraph.md)_

 This operation removes kgraph nodes which have a discrete attribute containing the specified value.
+In TRAPI 1.1+ this will look in the `attribute_type_id` and `original_attribute_name` attribute fields for the attribute name.
 Node without the given attribute are left alone.
 Edges connecting to the removed nodes will also be removed.

 ### examples